apache/iceberg/site/docs/spark.md

 USING iceberg
 ```

+Iceberg will convert the column type in Spark to corresponding Iceberg type.
+Please check the section of [type compatibility on creating table](#spark-type-to-iceberg-type) for details.

 Table create commands, including CTAS and RTAS, support the full range of Spark create clauses, including:

 * `PARTITION BY (partition-expressions)` to configure partitioning